 All trust propagation techniques rely on knowing ratings.
-In ubicomp, this translates into users making available their ratings.
+In mobile computing, this translates into users making available their ratings.
 For privacy reasons, some users may well decide not to do so.
 Being this plausible, we now evaluate how our algorithm would cope if different fractions of users did not disclose their ratings.
-Again, we measure predictive accuracy by cross validation: we mask one trust relationship and then predict its rating; we do so for 4000 relationships randomly chosen among those linking any pair of cooperative users.
-We do so because we consider that users willing to be subject to prediction are also willing to make their ratings available.
+Again, we measure predictive accuracy by cross validation: we mask one trust relationship and then predict its rating upon the limited knowledge of the nodes subject of the trust relationship; we do so for all relationships that link any pair of cooperative users (users willing to make their ratings available).
+That is because we consider that users willing to be subject to prediction are also willing to cooperate.

-Fig. 6(b) shows the fraction of predictions for which a relationship graph is not defined (percentage of unknown predictions) as a function of the fraction of uncooperative users.
+Fig. 7 shows the fraction of predictions for which a relationship graph is not defined (percentage of unknown predictions) as a function of the fraction of uncooperative users.
 If at most 60% of the users are not willing to make their ratings available, the remaining users can still propagate their trust, and they do so with a high predictive accuracy (82.9%).
-However, as Fig. 6(b) shows, if the number of uncooperative users reaches a critical point (if it is higher than 60%), the remaining users are abruptly unable to form a relationship graph.
+However, as Fig. 7 shows, if the number of uncooperative users reaches a critical point (if it is higher than 60%), the remaining users are abruptly unable to form a relationship graph.
 In other words, if at least 40% of the users make their ratings available, those users can still effectively propagate trust.
-For one possible explanation of this result, consider that the web of trust is a social network and that social networks are robust because they are scale-free.
-Albert et al. [3] studied the fraction of nodes that must be removed at random from a scale-free network to break it into pieces: they "removed as many as 80% of all nodes and the remaining 20% still hung together, forming a highly interlinked cluster" [4].
+For one possible explanation of this result, consider that the web of trust is a social network and that social networks are robust because they are scalefree.
+Albert et al. [2] studied the fraction of nodes that must be removed at random from a scale-free network to break it into pieces: they "removed as many as 80% of all nodes and the remaining 20% still hung together, forming a highly interlinked cluster" [3]6.